 Another important consideration when designing a database is access time.
 For example, if a complex query needs to be accessed frequently, the database needs to be designed in a certain way to allow that to happen in order to optimize the overall performance.

-Where does it fit in the software development lifecycle?
+Where does database development fit in the software development lifecycle?

-At its very core, software engineering divides the development process up into a series of phases.
+At its very core, software engineering divides database development processes up into a series of phases.
 Each phase focuses on one particular aspect of the development, this entire series is what's called the software development life cycle.

 An app will go through this entire lifecycle when it's being brought to life from a mere concept and it may go through the lifecycle multiple times, depending upon how frequently it's redeveloped and refined further with additional functionality.